 - a) A candidate for admission to study at Honours level must apply in accordance with the instructions issued by the School of Law.
 Any candidate who is refused admission to Honours study may appeal to the College Appeals Committee.
-A candidate for admission to joint Honours must, in addition, apply in accordance with the instructions issued by the relevant other School. - b) A candidate shall not normally be admitted to Honours unless he or she has achieved a grade of D or better in all the courses defined under §4 as being compulsory for the Degree of LLB.
+A candidate for admission to joint Honours must, in addition, apply in accordance with the instructions issued by the relevant other School. - b) In order to obtain entry to single Honours in Law a candidate must normally achieve a minimum of 60 credits at Level 2 with a grade point average of 12, at the first attempt, in courses offered by the School of Law.
+In this and the following subsections, a grade point average of 12 must be achieved in each course contributing to the minimum number of credits required. - c) To be admitted to Honours in the LLB with joint Honours programme a candidate must meet the requirements of Generic Undergraduate Regulation §15.1.
+If such a candidate does not meet the requirement of entry to Honours specified by the joint subject, he or she will not normally be admitted to single Honours in Law unless he or she achieves a minimum of 40 credits at Level 2 with a grade point average of 12, at the first attempt, in courses offered by the School of Law.